Thoth Tarot: Disks

-Conservation
+Restoration of original artwork

 Harris' renditions of the tarot are on watercolor paper affixed to a thick backing; the acidity of the backing, according to a report from 2006, resulted in discoloration of borders, and to some extent, the paintings themselves.
 The paintings also required cleaning and the repair of small tears.
-A conservation plan called for the cleaning surfaces, the removal of backing (while retaining original inscriptions), reuse of the hand-painted window mats, and replacement of overlays with acid-free, museum-quality paper.
+A conservation plan called for cleaning the surfaces, the removal of backing (while retaining original inscriptions), reuse of the hand-painted window mats, and replacement of overlays with acid-free, museum-quality paper.
 The project was completed in 2011.
-The paintings are owned by the Warburg Institute; work was completed by the Institute's in-house specialist, Susan Campion.
+The paintings are stored by the Warburg Institute; work was completed by the Institute's in-house specialist, Susan Campion.